Table of Contents

 Dantyarishtam is an Ayurvedic medicine which is prescribed in the management of constipation, piles and fistula.
-It is herbal liquid medicine based on Asava Arishtha principle of Ayurveda.
+It is a herbal liquid medicine based on Asava Arishtha principle of Ayurveda.

 Asava and Arishtha are Ayurvedic medicines prepared by fermentation.
 These are medicated spirituous liquors.
 Fermentation generates alcohol which in turn extracts the active constituent of medicinal herbs.
 The self-generated alcohol also helps in better and rapid absorption of the drug in the body.
 All Asava and Arishtha possess common property of being stomachic, stimulant, astringent and tonic.

 The chief ingredient of Dantyarishta is Danti Mula or roots of Jangli Jamalgota possessing purgative properties.
 The other ingredients include Chitrak, Dasmool and Triphala and old gud.
 This medicine promotes appetite and digestion.
 Dantyarishta is useful in anemia or low hemoglobin level, bleeding piles, constipation, worms and obesity.

-Dantyarishta is mentioned in Sushruta Samhita for treatment of bleeding piles.
+Dantyarishta is mentioned in Sushruta Samhita for the treatment of bleeding piles.
 This medicine is said to be beneficial in cases of hemorrhoids, chronic diarrhea (Grahani), jaundice, obstinate constipation of the bowels (Udavartta) and in an aversion to food.
 It is also a good stomachic agent.

 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.